David-boo/David-Boo.github.io/_posts/2021-01-05-biopython-tutorial-first.markdown

 category: blog
 hidden: false
 author: davidboo
-description: Biopython tutorial and guide and quick tips
+description: Biopython tutorial and quick tips
 ---
 Biopython is a Python library for reading and writing many common biological data formats.

 Biopython is a Python library that allows us to perform bioinformatics computations on many common biological data formats.
-It is a powerful, useful library which provides a wide range of functions from reading large files with biological data to aligning sequences.
+It is a powerful, useful library which provides a wide range of functions from reading large files with biological data.

-This is the first post in our Biopython series, starting from scratch

 **1. First Steps**
    * What is Biopython